bennyLCK/tp/docs/UserGuide.md

 > Adding an article uses the `add -a` command, the `-a` standing for article.
 The `-a` suffix is used for all commands pertaining to articles.

 2. Next let's add that article you just wrote.
 - To `add -a` an article we need the following information:
   - Headline (`h/`)
   - Date (`d/`)
     - We use a single field for the date:
       - For drafts, you can use the date you started writing the article.
       - For published articles, use the date of publication.
   - Status (`s/`)
     - An article can be a `draft`, `published`, or `archived`.
   - For example: `add -a h/My Article d/20-10-2023 s/draft`

+> :warning:
+> You should only use each prefixes once, except the `t/` prefix for Tags.
+If you use multiple prefixes in one command, eg. `add -a h/My Article d/20-10-2023 s/draft h/My Second Article` only the value that comes after the last duplicate prefix will be added, which means that in this case, the header of the article will be `My Second Article`.

 3. Now that that's done, let's say you need to find Gill Bate's number to arrange another interview.
 - Typing the command `find Gill Bates` will pull up his contact.

 4. If you made a mistake or want to see all your contacts again:
 - Typing the command `list` will bring up all your contacts.

 5. If you want to look up your article:
 - Typing the command `find -a My First Article` will pull up the article.

 6. If you want to see all your articles again:
 - Typing the command `list -a` will bring them all up.

 Now that you know the basic workflow, go ahead and try it out for yourself.
 If you want to learn more commands, use the `help` command in-app or refer to the [features](#3-features) section of this guide.